 1943: # 1, 2/3, 4/5, 6/7, 8/9, 10/11, 12

 1944: # 10 (mimeographed issue/Hektographiert) -- final issue.

 NOTE: The Bundesarchiv–Filmarchiv did not have any issues from 1944, only from 1939–1943.
 We have therefore scanned and provided gratis to the German federal archives a CD-rom of all ten of the 1944 issues heretofore missing from their archive.

 BAVARIA FILMKUNST also had a Feldpost publication for their own employees serving in the Armed Forces.
 We have a bound volume of the first 25 issues of it, dating 7 Sept.
 1939 to November 1941 inclusive.
 We do also have two pieces of correspondence sent on Bavaria Filmkunst Feldpost stationary and one of the envelopes issued with the stationary.
-Rather than being correspondence between the film studio and a serving soldier, the letters are from a soldier at the Front addressed to his family back in Munich in early 1944.
+Rather than being correspondence between the film studio and a serving soldier, the letters are in this case from a soldier at the Front addressed to his family back in Munich in early 1944.
 The stationary and envelope ("to our comrades in the field") were provided by the film studio's "Soldatenbetreuung" office, or "Soldiers' Care" -or- "Soldiers' Assistance" program.
 Note the quote from Adolf Hitler printed at the bottom of the stationary, stating that "victory in the war will be not, in the end, through luck, but by right."